-The history collection consists of over 10,000 items including bottles, stoneware jugs, hand tools, telegraph insulators, wartime memorabilia, and many objects related to the Gorgas House Museum and family.
+The history collection, excluding the Paul W. Bryant Museum Collection, consists of over 10,000 items including bottles, stoneware jugs, hand tools, telegraph insulators, wartime memorabilia, and many objects related to the Gorgas House Museum and family.
 The recent acquisition and stewardship of the Warner Transportation Museum’s holdings has expanded the collection further with objects related to the history and development of Tuscaloosa.

 Much of the collection is on display in the Gorgas House which is open to the general public on the University campus, with tours available throughout the day.
 Many of the pieces date back to the reconstruction period and were used by the Gorgas family while they lived there.

 Objects that belonged to Eugene Allen Smith, the first director of the Natural History Museum, were donated to the collections by his family.
 Other memorabilia belonging to early collectors for the museum was also acquired and preserved.